Last Updated: 11/26/2018 | November 26th, 2018

 How to Get to Bath, England

-For a day trip, trains run from London take around 90 minutes and run until late.
-Round trip fare starts at 60 GBP.
-Buses from London take about 2hrs 30min and cost between 7-21 GBP.
-If you have a car, it’s about a 2hr 30min drive from London.
+For a day trip, trains run from London take around 90 minutes.
+One-way fares start around 40 GBP.
+Buses from London take about 2hrs 30min and cost around 10 GBP each way.

 How to Visit the Roman Baths in England